 Question Information What construction methods will be used?
-(Check all methods to be used) Insertion; Directional boring; Cut and cover (trenching); Replacement adjacent to existing pipe; Abandonment of an existing pipe for a new location.
+Directional boring would be used to facilitate the replacement adjacent to existing pipe.
 Does the project require a new right-of-way not currently in the ownership of the utility?
-If new ROW will occur, please provide a description of the property to be acquired (existing condition and land use) and a map depicting the property to be acquired.
-No new right-of-way or easement needed.
-Any acquisition of new right of way or easement would adhere to the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970.
+If new ROW will occur, please provide a description of the property to be acquired (existing condition and land use).
+No new right-of-way or easement would be needed.
 How many linear feet of pipe will be replaced or repaired?
-168,000.00 Linear Feet
+63,375 feet.